-The interventions should surprise, delight, or even confound the viewer, but should be created and installed in a way that encourages engagement and participation in the work.
+The artwork could surprise, delight, or even confound the viewer, but should be created and installed in a way that encourages engagement and participation in the work.
 This could be through a physical reaction, an instruction, an idea, or a suggestion.
 If the artist wants the viewer to physically engage with the work, health and safety protocols must be considered.

-- Artists should be aware that any materials or objects that are used in the intervention are used onsite at the artist’s risk of damage or theft.
-These interventions will be placed in a public space with limited security oversight.
+• Artists should be aware that any materials or objects that are used in the work are used onsite at the artist’s risk of damage or theft.
+The artwork will be placed in a public space with limited security oversight.

-- All designs will be reviewed to ensure that they adhere to Lougheed House’s Site Safety and Heritage Safety protocols.
+• All designs will be reviewed to ensure that they adhere to Lougheed House’s Site Safety and Heritage Safety protocols.
 Modifications to a design may be requested to adhere to these protocols.
-Artists are encouraged to call or email Holleay Rohm in advance of submitting their proposal if they have any questions about site specific requirements.
+Artists are encouraged to call or email Caroline Loewen in advance of submitting their proposal if they have any questions about site specific requirements.

 This call is open to student artists and professional artists at any stage in their career.